KollaRajesh/AzureTechDayDemo-Containers/README.md

 # AzureTechDayDemo-Containers
-This is having demo code on Containers and Orchestration of Containers
+This repository is created for keeping demo code on Containers and Orchestration of Containers